SCM-NV/nano-qmflows/Tutorial.rst

 Using the script in this manner will only allow the couplings to be removed.

-Note: If required, you can remove all overlaps by by adding -o at the end of the previous command:
+..
+Note:: If required, you can remove all overlaps by by adding -o at the end of the previous command:

   ``removeHDF5folders.py -pn PROJECTNAME -hdf5 chunk_01234.hdf5 –o``